 The inhabitants of the earth and sea are woe striken because Satan is now on this world.
 But all the heavens can rejoice.
 This describes all the people who dwell in all the heavens:

-There must be quite a number who live in the heavens.
-Revelation is refering specifically to those who dwell in the heavens.
+There must be quite a number of people who live in the heavens.
+This text in Revelation is referring specifically to those who dwell in the heavens.

 A Meeting in Heaven

-We most likely are looking at a meeting of extraterrestrials.
+We most likely are looking at a meeting of extraterrestrials, people from other worlds.
 Each member at the meeting is a representative of their own world.
 We can know that this is a meeting of representatives because of how Satan says he has a right to be there.
 We will see that Satan is saying that he is the representative of Earth!
 So what we have here is a system of government for the Universe that God Himself oversees.

 Apparently this was an important event.
 In this meeting the sons of God are presenting themselves before the Lord.
 It seems that all who were there, except one, had a right to be there.
 At least we don't have any record of God questioning their presence.
 The whole point of this part of the story is that Satan was not invited.
 When God asked Satan why he was there, he essentially answered: from walking around on the Earth.